Discovery Grants (individual) program

 The Training philosophy should describe your approach to training HQP, detailing the mentoring approach and the type of research training and development opportunities provided.

-Applicants are expected to increase the inclusion and advancement of underrepresented groups in the natural sciences and engineering as one way to enhance excellence in research and training.
-An inclusive research training environment exists where all people are respected and have access to the same opportunities, and where each individual—including those from underrepresented groups—can reach their full potential, unimpeded by inequitable practices.
-A commitment from all researchers to implement specific actions that acknowledge and address barriers to participation (e.g. physical, procedural, visible, invisible, unintentional) is required to increase access to the largest pool of qualified potential participants and the overall excellence of research, across all natural sciences and engineering disciplines.
+Applicants are expected to address barriers and increase the inclusion and advancement of underrepresented groups in the natural sciences and engineering as one way to enhance excellence in research and training.
+An inclusive research training environment exists where all people are respected and have equitable access to the same inclusive opportunities and where each individual can reach their full potential unimpeded by inequitable or discriminatory practices or environments.
+A commitment from all researchers to implement specific actions that acknowledge and address barriers to HQP participation (e.g. physical, procedural, visible, invisible, unintentional) is required to increase access to the full pool of qualified potential participants and the overall excellence of research, across all natural sciences and engineering disciplines.
+For more information, refer to Equity, diversity and inclusion considerations for research teams.

 Research training plan

-The Research training plan should outline how the research program and its anticipated projects are appropriate for HQP training in natural sciences and engineering.
+In the Research training plan outline how the proposed research program and its anticipated projects are appropriate for HQP training in natural sciences and engineering.
 Discuss the involvement of trainees in individual projects.
 Provide details on the planned contributions to training in a co-supervisory or collaborative context, if appropriate.
-Explain the planned future contributions to knowledge, and the expected training value of the proposed projects.
-Provide justification if limited training plans are provided.
+Explain the planned future contributions to knowledge and the expected training value of the proposed projects.
+Provide justification if limited training plan is provided.

 As part of an ongoing commitment to ensure that a wide range of contributions are considered and valued in the merit review, the new Guidelines on the assessment of contributions to research, training and mentoring will support the evaluation of NSERC applications.